Latest Updates*

 Canadian nationals with military, defense, police, or security backgrounds (serving or retired), or those holding official/diplomatic passports, are not eligible for e-Visa.

-For the vast majority of international travelers visiting India for tourism, the 30 days e-Tourist Visa is the most commonly used option.
+For the vast majority of foreign travelers visiting India for tourism, the 30-day e-Tourist Visa is the most commonly used option.
+It is applied entirely online — no embassy visit required.

 Employment of any kind, journalism, NGO or missionary activities, long-term formal study, or entry into Protected, Restricted, or Cantonment Areas.
-These require separate visa categories applied for through an Indian Mission.
+These require separate visa categories or permits applied through an Indian Mission.

 Citizens from 167 countries are eligible to apply for e-Tourist Visa online.
-See the full country list in the sidebar.
+The sole purpose of the visit must be tourism, recreation, medical treatment, short-term study, or visiting friends or family.

 The following categories are not eligible for e-Tourist Visa and must apply through an Indian Mission: